Chris Helme: Solo (2009 – present)

 Helme set up an independent record label, promo company and booking agency "Little Num Num Music" with fellow York musician Andy Gaines.
 It was on this label that Helme released his debut solo album, Ashes, in May 2008.
 He toured the UK extensively to coincide with the release and followed up with a single, Pleased, in 2010 which was taken from his second album.
 In August 2012 Helme released second album The Rookery to positive reviews.
-Recorded in 11 days the album was produced by Chris Helme with Sam Forrest (of Nine Black Alps).
+Recorded in 11 days, the album was produced by Helme with Sam Forrest of Nine Black Alps.
 Helme continued to tour as a solo artist and with a full band.
 On 26 May 2022, Chris played an acoustic solo performance of Do It Yourself in its entirety at Bridlington Spa in East Yorkshire.
 The gig was played 25 years to the day since the original album release date of 26 May 1997.

+In 2021, Helme, Nigel Clarke of Dodgy and Mark Morriss of the Bluetones formed a supergroup together named MCH, their combined surname initials.
+They toured in July 2021 and played at The Bowdon Rooms in Altrincham to show new material they had written.
+They initially planned to tour and create an album with Shed Seven, although the group was short-lived, coinciding with the abuse allegations claimed against Morriss.

 In 2024, a decade after his last release, Helme released his third solo album World Of My Own'.
 The folk-rock album is a reflection on the decade prior, described as 'celebrating and questioning relationships, the distance and closeness that inhabit them and the events that pull [people] tighter together' by RGM.